elijahr/luabinaries/README.md

 - macOS builds run natively on macOS runners
 - All builds are compressed and packaged with SHA256 checksums
 - Releases are automatically created and tagged with the git commit hash

+### Automated Version Updates

+A weekly scheduled workflow checks for new Lua releases:
+- Compares current tarballs against latest versions from https://www.lua.org/ftp/
+- Automatically downloads new versions when available
+- Creates a pull request with updated tarballs and checksums
+- The dynamic Makefile automatically builds the new versions - no code changes needed!

 ## Acknowledgements